-The founders of Planetwork have been studying and working on these issues since 1998, when they started organizing the first small invitational gathering in the San Francisco Presidio.
+The founders of Planetwork have been focused on these issues since 1998, when they started organizing the first small invitational gathering in the San Francisco Presidio.

 In May 2000 they convened the first international conference focused on using IT for global ecology.
 That seminal event in San Francisco spawned the LinkTank

 , an invitational network made up of over 50 information technology and media professionals, who met for two years in San Francisco and NewYork, and in 2002 commissioned the Augmented Social Network (ASN

 ) whitepaper, presented at the Planetwork conference in 2003.

 One of the key insight from the LinkTank Principles was that any truly global network must also be truly decentralized; like Einstein’s universe, its center must be everywhere and nowhere.
 The LinkTank statement of purpose remains unrealized and more relevant than ever:We are dedicated to the creation and maintenance of a digital communications platform, operated as a public interest utility, that will strengthen civil society by enabling people to connect, communicate, make transactions, and self-organize in a manner that is consistent with the highest principles of democracy and reflects an enlightened understanding of the fragile beauty of our planet.
 We will bring together, develop, promote, and hold as a global public commons, software tools and infrastructure that facilitate the emergence, growth, and vitality of networks of individuals and organizations who share ecological and social justice values, as articulated in the Earth Charter

 It was much easier to build centralized commercial platforms, and the first to scale dominated and made it impossible for others to challenge them.